taohan10200/FengWu-GHR.onnx/README.md

 ### 2. Download the Pretrained ONNX model.
 Download [meta_model_0.25](https://hkustconnect-my.sharepoint.com/:u:/g/personal/thanad_connect_ust_hk/EYY_VIxLltlMvkqG-1T6IBEBXYcPWHF5PwKrUL2TJfTt2g?e=pQbJHo) and unzip it in `$FengWu-GHR.onnx/onnx/` (the root of this repository).

-### 3. Get the input data/ initial field
+### 3. Get the input data (initial field)
-Download sample input from [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/thanad_connect_ust_hk/EmLxeXdC2a5NlJ0RW5ZHyvEBCuFcABtk5Z3SqbIGwEyK2w?e=8ZKuzU).

-> We support the input with grib format, which  waives a complex data prepareness.
-What you should do is to organize your data as a packed grib file after you getting the initial field for ECMWF or other data sources.
+> We support the input with grib or netcdf format, which  waives a complex data prepareness.
+What you should do is to organize your data as a packed grib file after getting the initial field for ECMWF or other data sources.
 Below is a sample we provided:
+####
+- **For 0.09° analysis data**: Download sample input from [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/thanad_connect_ust_hk/EmLxeXdC2a5NlJ0RW5ZHyvEBCuFcABtk5Z3SqbIGwEyK2w?e=8ZKuzU).

 ```python
 import xarray as xr